-Group needs to have 2 fun trips per season.
-This can be going to a Cork Match and McDonalds afterwards to going on a fun adventure outing to places like Zipit, Kinsale foot golf, or Fota Adventure.
-It can also include going to an away trip to play a team from a different county.
-In normal times this would normally before the summer break in maybe June and at the end of season at end of September.
+Group needs to have a least 2 fun trips per season.
+This can be going to a Cork Match and McDonalds afterwards to going on a fun adventure outing to places like Zipit, Kinsale foot golf or Fota Adventure.
+It can also include bus trip to play a team from a different county.